nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2. TaskList displays tasks that are due within the timeline specified by the filter <br>
   Use case ends.

-#### Use case: Change UI layout

-**MSS**

-1. User requests to change UI layout
-2. TaskList shows UI layout features that can be customised
-3. User edits UI layout features
-4. TaskList shows a preview and asks for confirmation
-5. User confirms changes to UI layout
-6. TaskList returns to user’s previous screen <br>
-Use case ends.

 #### Use case: Add default keywords

 **MSS**